fadeouter/sysinfo/README.md

 This extension created specially for [Argos](https://github.com/p-e-w/argos) and linux-powered computers w/ GNOME shell.
 It is based on **free**, **top**, **df** and **vmstat** output and uses power of SVG to draw charts.

 Please note that the CPU consumption is **very** approximate.
-Also, the real time between script execution isn't 1 sec because of latency of top and vmstat output.
+It calculates only by first 6 processes of **top** output.
+See previous releases to

 <h3>TODO</h3>